flyingcircusio/gocept.testdb/src/gocept/testdb/README.txt

 MySQL
 -----

-First, create a test database object
+First, instantiate a test database object and have it create the database on the server:

 >>> db = gocept.testdb.MySQL(schema_path=schema)
+>>> db.create()

 This will use the appropriate command-line tools to create a database with a random name (you can specify a prefix if desired).